Jussie Smollett Pleads Not Guilty to Disorderly Conduct Charges in Alleged Falsified Attack Case

 Jussie Smolletthas issued his plea.

-While appearing in Cook County court on Thursday, the 36-year-old Empire star pleaded not guilty to 16 felony counts of disorderly conduct for allegedly filing a false police report.
+While appearing in Cook County court on Thursday in Chicago, the 36-year-old Empire star pleaded not guilty to 16 felony counts of disorderly conduct for allegedly filing a false police report.

 Earlier in the hearing, Judge Steven Watkins was assigned to the actor's case.
-Smollett arrived to court with a group of people, donning a blue jacket and scarf with aviator sunglasses shielding his eyes.
+Smollett, who is currently out on $100,000 bond, arrived to court with a group of people, donning a blue jacket and scarf with aviator sunglasses shielding his eyes.

 This marks the latest development in a winding case that first began in late January when Smollett reported to police that he had been attacked in Chicago around 2 a.m.